-We depend on our collaborations with Kyorin and CSL and may depend on collaborations with additional third parties for the development and commercialization of certain of our product candidates.
+We depend on our existing collaborations and may depend on collaborations with additional third parties for the development and commercialization of certain of our product candidates.
 If our collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates.

 We have entered into, and may continue to enter into, research collaborations for the research and development of specified product candidates.
 Our sole source of revenue depends upon the performance by these collaborators of their responsibilities under these arrangements.
 For example, we entered into the Kyorin Agreement for the development and commercialization of ATYR1923 for ILDs in Japan pursuant to which we received an \$8.0 million upfront payment.
 We are also eligible to receive up to an additional \$167.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
-We previously entered into the CSL Agreement, relating to the development of product candidates derived from up to four tRNA synthetases where CSL funds research and development activities and may be obligated to pay a total of \$4.25 million per synthetase program (\$17.0 million if all four synthetase programs advance) in option fees based on achievement of research milestones and CSL's determination to continue development.
 The development efforts of our collaborators are subject to the same risks and uncertainties described above with respect to our independently developed product candidates.